TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-SEQUELlZE-JWT-AUTH/README.md

 ![Node.JS REST API - Property Details](https://github.com/TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/blob/main/images/Nodejs-Jwt-10.png)

-You can verify the data by runing below sql command and see record(S) are updated or not?
+You can verify the data by running below sql command and see if the record(S) are updated or not?

         SELECT * FROM `properties`

-You will find there are some records for `properties` table and requested record has been updated successfully.
+You will find there are some records for the `properties` table and the requested record has been updated successfully.

 ![Node.JS REST API - Create Property DB](https://github.com/TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/blob/main/images/Nodejs-Jwt-16.png)